walseb/fir/getting_started.md

 After running `cabal update` to fetch the latest Haskell package list, run `cabal build` to build the project.

+This completes the required setup; you should now be ready to write shaders and compile them to SPIR-V by importing the library.
-This is all that's needed in order to compile shaders to SPIR-V. These SPIR-V files can then be used in any Vulkan program, in the same way as if one was writing shaders using GLSL and compiling them with the official `glslangvalidator` front-end.
+A basic example of a shader written using this library is given [below](#simple-shader).
+This example [will compile to a SPIR-V file](#compiling), which can then be used in any Vulkan program, in the same way as if one was writing shaders using GLSL and compiling them with the official `glslangvalidator` front-end.

 <a name="docs"></a>
-### Documentation
+### Installing the documentation

 To build the documentation, we use Haddock.
-The `haddock` executable should be in the PATH, at it is bundled with GHC.
+The `haddock` executable should be in the PATH, as it is bundled with GHC.
 Start building the documentation by running

 ```
 > cabal haddock --haddock-options="--show-all --hyperlinked-source" --enable-documentation